iacobus42/pareto/README.md

 replicates of the Pareto distribution using R. Support for C using
 <code>.C()</code> in R is provided as well as multicore OpenMP.
 The normal "d, p, r, q" functions are provided (all run in C).
-Also the functions with a leading "p." provide multithread support.
+Also the functions with a leading "p." provide multithread support using OpenMP.

 Depends on <code>ggplot2</code> and <code>xtable</code> for building the vignette.
 But really who doesn't already have them installed?
 If